 LAURUS TRUST – ‘Whatever it takes’

-We are looking for an individual to join the Laurus Trust family.
+We are looking for an ambitious Recruitment Administrator to join the Laurus Trust family.
 The ideal candidate will need the following knowledge and experience:

 The Laurus Trust is a growing multi-academy trust in the North West of England.

 The vision of the Trust is for everyone regardless of background or circumstance to be inspired, to thrive in all environments, to recognise what it takes to succeed, to set aspirational goals and to work hard to achieve them.
 In the recent Staff Engagement Survey 97% of our employees stated that they would recommend working for Laurus Trust to their friends.

 All our Laurus Schools are hugely oversubscribed and have a reputation, both locally and further afield, for outstanding teaching and learning through the relentless pursuit of excellence and the determination to ensure that every child succeeds.

 Cheadle Hulme High School (CHHS) is the founder school of the Laurus Trust and was judged Outstanding in every single category by Ofsted in 2011 and 2015.
 A training school for thirteen years and a Teaching School for a further six, CHHS is also home to the Altius Alliance centre of excellence providing School Centred Initial Teacher Training (SCITT) for teachers of students aged 11-16, judged Outstanding in 2017.
 In 2016, Gorsey Bank Primary School (GB), a high performing primary school based in Wilmslow, joined the Trust.